opengauss-mirror/docs/content/en/docs/Developerguide/drop-type.md

 ## Precautions<a name="section114668159414"></a>

-Only the type owner or a user granted with the DROP permission can run the  **DROP TYPE**  command.
+The owner of a type, a user granted the DROP permission for a type, or a user granted the DROP ANY TYPE permission on a type can run the **DROP TYPE** command.
 The system administrator has this permission by default.

 ## Syntax<a name="en-us_topic_0283137107_en-us_topic_0237122157_en-us_topic_0059778403_s5d2a1a9a8c0848c5b671e837e381ef36"></a>